Capitol assault a more sinister attack than first appeared

 THE STAGING

-The mob got explicit marching orders from Trump and still more encouragement from the president’s men.
+The mob got stirring encouragement from Trump and more explicit marching orders from the president’s men.

 “Fight like hell,” Trump exhorted his partisans at the staging rally.
 “Let’s have trial by combat,” implored his lawyer, Rudy Giuliani, whose attempt to throw out election results in trial by courtroom failed.
 It’s time to “start taking down names and kicking ass,” said Republican Rep. Mo Brooks of Alabama.

-Criminals pardoned by Trump, among them Roger Stone and Michael Flynn, came forward at rallies on the eve of the attack to tell the crowds they were fighting a battle between good and evil and they were on the side of good.
+Criminals pardoned by Trump, among them Roger Stone and Michael Flynn, came forward at rallies on the eve of the attack to tell the crowds they were fighting a battle between good and evil.
 On Capitol Hill, Republican Sen. Josh Hawley of Missouri gave a clenched-fist salute to the hordes outside the Capitol as he pulled up to press his challenge of the election results.

 The crowd was pumped.
 Until a little after 2 p.m., Senate Majority Leader Mitch McConnell was at the helm for the final minutes of decorum in partnership with Pence, who was serving his ceremonial role presiding over the process.